colinyjchung/darkdragons/content/playing.md

 In the case of D&D, it might be as simple as **getting treasure** or **stopping the villain**.
 In mystery games like _Call of Cthulhu_ or _Delta Green_, it's **solving the mystery**.
 In political intrigue games like _Blades in the Dark_ or _Apocalypse World_, it's about **getting and maintaining power**.

+Here's a short guide to...

+## Playing RPGs to Win

-Regardless, there are three major actions in every RPG:
+There are three major actions in every RPG:

 1. **Investigate & Explore** (gather information)
 2. **Plan & Strategize** (gather and allocate resources)